Ibrahimelsayed60/SBME-4th-Year-2nd-Term-/Equipment/Dr-Ehab/Lec1/README.md

 <h2 id="A"> Why UltraSound Imaging? </h2>

 ***Course Motivation:***

-    As “biomedical engineers”, it is important to understand the physics, design, and types of ultrasound imaging modalities as common diagnostic tools in healthcare facilities
+> As “biomedical engineers”, it is important to understand the physics, design, and types of ultrasound imaging modalities as common diagnostic tools in healthcare facilities

 <h2 id="B"> What UltraSound Imaging Can Do?
 (6 Modes) </h2>

 1. B-Mode (Brightness) - Real/Fixed Time
+   * Cross Sectional Images
+   * Constructed from: **Echoes** and **Scattering**
 2. M-Mode (Motion)
    * Pixel-wise Movement
    * Calculate Distance